-Defense of a nation is subjected to its geographic location, boundaries, frontiers, the strength, weakness of its neighbors and therefore it largely depends on potentialities of people and their land.
-Every aggression accounted in the Indian history has been made especially from the Western and the North-Western frontier.
-The Northern and the North Eastern frontier of the Indian Sub-Continent remained always untouched and secured as there stood the guardian of the Sub-Continent, ‘The Great Himalayas’.
-The great ‘Himalayas’ ranging from Jammu & Kashmir to Arunachal Pradesh has always been a natural barrier against any possible foreign aggressors or invaders, protecting the overall Indian Sub-Continent since the Vedic ages.
-Even the fiercest and strongest of the Kings, ‘The Genghis Khan’, The Mongol ruler, who once ruled almost 2/3 of Asia and some parts of Europe, couldn’t penetrate through this barrier.
-The British too, had recognized the overall importance of Himalayas for India’s (British Empire) defense and had worked out strategies to secure its strong presence in this part of the world.
-After the British left (1947), the Indian Government has continued to follow its predecessor’s footsteps, in-fact with more precision to fulfill its military requirements.
+Defence of a nation is subjected to its geographic location, boundaries, frontiers, the strength, weakness of its neighbours and therefore it largely depends on the potentialities of people and their land.
+Every aggression accounted in Indian history has been made especially from the Western and the North-Western frontier.
+The Northern and the North-Eastern frontier of the Indian sub-continent always remained untouched and secure as there stood a guardian – ‘The Great Himalayas’.
+Ranging from Jammu & Kashmir to Arunachal Pradesh, it has always acted as a natural barrier against any possible foreign aggressors or invaders, protecting the overall Indian subcontinent since the Vedic age.
+Even the fiercest and strongest of the all kings, Genghis Khan, the Mongol ruler, who once ruled almost two-thirds of Asia and some parts of Europe, couldn’t penetrate through this barrier.
+The British too had recognized the overall importance of Himalayas for India’s (British Empire) defence and had worked out strategies to secure its strong presence in this part of the world.
+After the British left (1947), the Indian Government has continued to follow its predecessor’s footsteps, in-fact with more precision to fulfil its military requirements.

-Due to its incredibly complex and volitarial frontier region this land has attended immense strategic importance of this landscape (Sikkim) was recognized bit lately, only after the Anglo-Gurkha War of 1812-1816.
+Due to its incredibly complex and volatile frontier region, this land has attended immense strategic importance but was recognized a bit later, only after the Anglo-Gurkha War of 1812-1816.
 Initially, the British were just interested in the expansion of the company’s territory.
 Prior to the war with the Gurkhas, the British were not really familiar with the location.
-After the war, through its various expeditions and research work carried out by some of the finest renowned personalities, the British began to realize Sikkim’s Strategic Location for the defense of its Empire.
+After the war, through its various expeditions and research work carried out by some of the finest renowned personalities, the British began to realize Sikkim’s strategic location for the defence of its Empire.
 The strategic location of Sikkim could also be used as a watchdog for the entire region viz.
 Nepal, Bhutan, Tibet and China.
 Along with it, they also came to understand that Sikkim had an immense potential for the development of trade link between the Indian sub-continent and heartland of Asia owing also the fact that strategically, Sikkim provided the shortest route between the two.

 Pt.
 Nehru once said, “Sikkim stands in the frontline of the defense of India.
-If something happens on their borders, it was an interference with the border of India”.
-It was this geographical location of Sikkim which prompted China to give a call of Himalayan Kingdom’s Federation (Nepal, Sikkim & Bhutan) to securing for itself a firm base in the Himalayan borders.
+If something happens on their borders, it is an interference with the border of India”.
+It was this geographical location of Sikkim which prompted China to give a call of Himalayan Kingdom’s Federation (Nepal, Sikkim & Bhutan) and secure for itself a firm base in the Himalayan borders.
 India always recognized the strategic significance of Sikkim.
 The treaty of 1950 was not sufficient for further strategic activities on the ground of Sikkim.
 If not cared for the situation might have exploded any day proving very inconvenient for India.
 Hence, the merger of Sikkim with India became essence for her national interest and security needs.

 By Nawin Kiran Pradhan M.A.
 (Pol.
 Sc), PG (Journalism & Mass Com.)
 LLB, BA.
 The author can be contacted at email@example.com

 NB: Views/Opinions expressed in the article or write up is purely of the author or writer.
-For any queries or contradictions the author can be contacted in his/her email id.
+For any queries or contradictions, the author can be contacted in his/her email id.